magnussanne/Chorazos/README.md

 side, which represent the project.
 Once the program has finished a window pops up with the results of the search and the user then has the option to export the solution as a .csv to a location of their chosing on their computer.

-NOTE: The application is run from a jar file that is located in the SampleOutput folder, the path is "C:\Chorazos\Chorazos\SampleOutput".
-It can also be ran from run.java which is located at "C:\Chorazos\Chorazos\src\main\java\run.java"

 Assignment 8/Final ReadMe:
 This is a final write up of our application.
 We decided to add functionality to make our app extremely user friendly.
 We allow the user to decide between using simple settings and advanced settings.
 When the app is launched the user is brought to the simple settings which is